XAlbinX/GraphQL-/README.md

 2) Nodemon app.js on server directory to run server

-3) Npm start on client cirectoy to run client
+3) Npm start on client directory to run client